nnngrach/AnyGIS_maps/README.md

 ### Get tile by tile coordinates

-You can also find tile by it's coordinates in decimal format:
+You can also find tiles by its coordinates in decimal format:

 ```
 Host / MapName / longitude / latitude / zoomLevel